What is Economics about?

 Economics has been broadly divided into two major parts i.e. Micro Economics and Macro Economics.
 Before explaining the nature of Business Economics, it is pertinent to understand the distinction between these two

-Micro Economics is basically the study of the behaviour of different individuals and organizations within an economic system.
+- Micro Economics is basically the study of the behavior of different individuals and organizations within an economic system.
 In other words, Microeconomics examines how the individual units (consumers or firms) make decisions as to how to efficiently allocate their scarce resources.
 Here, the focus is on a small number of or group of units rather than all the units combined, and therefore, it does not explain what is happening in the wider economic environment.

 We mainly study the following in Micro-Economics: